SGrondin/bottleneck/README.md

 });
 ```

-If there's a chance some requests might take longer than 333ms and you want to prevent that, add `maxConcurrent: 1`.
+If there's a chance some requests might take longer than 333ms and you want to prevent more than 1 request from running at a time, add `maxConcurrent: 1`.

 ```js
 const limiter = new Bottleneck({